fdomw/OWLVirtualProduction/README.md

 *This repository is an Unreal Engine project that aims to help all skill levels to get started and advance in the world of Virtual Production and Virtual Broadcast.*

+For a quick guide on how to download, contribute and use the project please see our YouTube playlist [here](https://youtube.com/playlist?list=PLElT6SIg9JnCUvlJCw2xOxvBZT7C4Vgcd&si=1XVB2fAUzpN1j7Y4) and our [Beginner to Professional Compositor in Unreal Engine playlist](https://youtube.com/playlist?list=PLElT6SIg9JnA2RC1sFXQEj3F7UWw5pVq7&si=HGpxQwowFebBHA8S)

 ## 🐵 Why do I need this repo?

-Virtual Production and real time Virtual Filmmaking can be a complicated beast, with many challenges and rabbit holes of research to explore and get lost in.
+Virtual Production and real time Virtual Filmmaking can be complicated, with many challenges and rabbit holes of research to explore and get lost in.
 Here at Off World we have been amongst it for a considerable amount of time now, and we feel that among our Discord and our greater networks we have been able to distill down some incredible workflows for indie and large studio filmmakers alike.

-We have decided to collate this wealth of knowledge and innovation in the most useful way possible; an example project that can be downloaded and booted up so that whether your background is in filmmaking, game development, motion graphics, (or none of the above!) you will be able to get going in the world of virtual production immediately.
+We have decided to collate this wealth of knowledge and innovation in the most useful way possible; an example project that can be downloaded and booted up so that whether your background is in filmmaking, game development, motion graphics, (or none of the above!) you will be able to get going in the world of Virtual Production immediately.

 This repo is based on the idea that you should never have to start from scratch when working on a creative project.
 With a project that already includes useful assets and configs your set up time is reduced to zero and you can get going with the creative side.